getify/You-Dont-Know-JS/get-started/ch3.md

 ## `this` Keyword

 One of JS's most powerful mechanisms is also one of its most misunderstood: the `this` keyword.
 One common misconception is that a function's `this` refers to the function itself.
-Because of how `this` works in other languages, another misconception is that `this` points the instance that a method belongs to.
+Because of how `this` works in other languages, another misconception is that `this` points to the instance that a method belongs to.
 Both are incorrect.

 As discussed previously, when a function is defined, it is *attached* to its enclosing scope via closure.
 Scope is the set of rules that controls how references to variables are resolved.